robert1948/thunder/README.md

-# How to deploy a Django App to AWS Lightsail
+# How to deploy a Django App to AWS Lightsail2

 Code resources for the YouTube live stream: [How to deploy a Django App to AWS Lightsail](https://youtu.be/d7HU_jdzz7A).